Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 See whether the Memrise app is right for you in this detailed language learning review

 Rather than taking the same old approach to language learning, Memrise has changed the game by centering their program around short video lessons and user-generated courses.
 Native speakers guide you through your learning with quick video lessons that provide context and memory aids.
 Plus, with user-generated courses on a range of topics backing up the main lessons from the Memrise pros, you’ll never run out of learning content.
-But here’s the question: does the Memrise program work?
-We answer just that question in this detailed and comprehensive review.
+We discuss all the pros and cons of this language learning app in this review.

 Use the jump-to links above to quickly navigate through this article.